 - Drain the sauerkraut in a fine-mesh sieve

-- You will have to squeeze the kraut (or push down on it with a cup) to get most of the water out
+- You will have to squeeze the kraut (or push down on it with a spatula or the bottom of a coffee cup) to get most of the water out

 - Build alternating layers until the oven dish almost filled: